kaliwolf101/iptv_project/README.md

-# iptv_project
+# iptv_project FASTOGT

-# Install backend and front-end using this bash script
+# Auto-Install Backend and Front-end using this bash script

 # Code:
 su root